FREQUENTLY ASKED QUESTIONS

 Academic honors are based on cumulative GPA for coursework completed at UMUC.

 Yes.
-You will be mailed a preprinted name card in late April.
-The card has your name and honors designation so that your name and honors can be read as you cross the stage.
-Be sure to bring this card with you.
+You will be mailed a preprinted card in late November with your name and honors designation.
+Be sure to bring this card with you so that your name and honors can be read as you cross the stage.
 If you don't, your honors may not be announced at the ceremony.

-Undergraduate honors for the spring ceremony are determined in April; however, sometimes there is pending coursework that changes your GPA after your card is printed.
+Undergraduate honors for the winter ceremony are initially determined in October; however, sometimes there is pending coursework that changes your GPA after your card is printed.

 Handwritten honors will not be read, so remember, do not change the card yourself.